 2 Muslim Chechens join Beitar Jerusalem

-JERUSALEM (AP) -An Israeli football club which has an unofficial tradition of not signing Arab or Muslim players is welcoming two Muslim-Chechen players amid rising tensions from its own fans.
+JERUSALEM (AP) - An Israeli soccer club with an unofficial tradition of not signing Arab or Muslim players is welcoming two Muslim-Chechen players amid rising tensions from its fans.

 Beitar Jerusalem's fans, known for being anti-Muslim, chanted anti-Muslim slogans at a game last week and unfurled a sign protesting the arrival of Zaur Sadayev and Gabriel Kadiev.
 Three fans were arrested for the behavior.

-At a news conference on Wednesday, Sadayev said he was "happy'' to have come.
-Kadiev said he was "not afraid'' of threats from fans.
+At a news conference Wednesday, Sadayev said he was "happy'' to join the team.
+Kadiev says he's "not afraid'' of threats from fans.

-Jerusalem's mayor attended the conference, highlighting the gravity of the fans' behavior.
+Jerusalem's mayor attended the news conference, highlighting the gravity of the fans' behavior.

-Police beefed up security at a game on Tuesday when Beitar played a team from an Arab town.
-Beitar's next game is on Sunday.
+Police beefed up security at a game Tuesday when Beitar played a team from an Arab town.
+Beitar's next game is Sunday.